jarecoo/practice/notes.md

 - “‘For I believe a good king is from the outset and by necessity a philosopher, and the philosopher is from the outset a kingly person’ -Musonius Rufus, Lectures, 8.33.32-34 The study of philosophy cultivates our reason and ethics so that we can do our job well.”
 TDS p.206
 - “Philosophy isn’t a parlor trick or made for show.
 It’s not concerned with words, but with facts.
 It’s not employed for some pleasure before the day is spend, or to relieve the uneasiness of our leisure.
 It shapes and builds up the soul, it gives order to live, guides action, show what should and shouldn’t be done…Without it, no one can live without fear or free from care.”
 Seneca, Moral Letters, 16.3 (TDS p.243)
 - “’I’ll never be ashamed to quote a bad writer with a good saying’ -Seneca, On Tranquility, 11.8 Who cares if some bit of wisdom is from a stoic, who cares whether it perfectly jibes with Stoicism?
 What matters is whether it makes your life better, whether it makes you better.”
 TDS p.253
+- A master has failed more times than a novice has tried
+- ’I surely will use the older path, but if i find a shorter and smoother way, I’ll blaze a trail there.
+The ones who pioneered these paths aren’t our masters, but our guides.
+Truth stands open to everyone, it hasn’t been monopolized.’ -Seneca, Moral Letters, 33.11

 ### Be Judicious with Technology
 - “Revamp your bucket list.
 Live in the moment.
 Put down your phone.
 Notice the people around you.”